 |Thai - Thailand

 Open the Portal Management app.

 Go to Website > Content > Web Pages to see a list of content.
 For each webpage, there will be a parent version of the page and a child version of the page for each language activated for the website.

 To add a new localization of the page, go to a base page and scroll down to Localized Content.

 Select + New Web Page on to create a lookup for the localized version.

 The configuration fields on the home page of a content page is not inherited to the existing content pages.
 They are used only in creation of new content pages.
 You must update the content page configurations individually.

-Once the languages have been enabled, by default, users will see a drop-down on portal pages, which will allow them to switch the currently viewed content to different enabled portal languages.
+Once the languages have been enabled, by default, users will see a drop-down on the web pages, which will allow them to switch the currently viewed content to different enabled website languages.

 Configure user's default language

-To avoid choosing the language from the drop-down each time, Portal users can set the default language by entering it in the Preferred Language field within the user profile section.
+To avoid choosing the language from the drop-down each time, website users can set the default language by entering it in the Preferred Language field within the user profile section.